 On the downside, in the 90s and early naughties, the Bulldogs showed that being multicultural also meant demonstrating certain cultural values that others found highly offensive.
 One such culture was the fans' habit of celebrating victory by damaging phone booths and vandalising trains.
-Perhaps attacking inanimate objects was their way of proving they are bad-arsed rebels, and in their own minds, as courageus as a rugby league prop charging head on into battle.
+Perhaps attacking inanimate objects was their way of proving they were bad-arsed rebels, and in their own minds, as courageus as a rugby league prop charging head on into battle.

 Just as fans weren't too fond of rules, neither was the club's administration.
 Firstly, in 1997 they defected to Rupert Murdoch's Super League.
 Secondly, in 2002, the NRL stripped them of all their premiership points after they were found to be cheating the salary cap.
 Thirdly, the club also formed an alliance with Liverpool City Council to build a super entertainment complex.
 The plan fell through amid allegations of underhand deals and missing funds.